kgarayev/operational/README.md

 ### Rate of Change Calculations

 Before delving into the code, it is important to understand the fundamental concept of the rate of change and arrive at a formula.
 Rate of change is equivalent to velocity (can also be negative or positive).
+So, in essnece, it is (Cell Count[1] - Cell Count[0]) / (Time[1] - Time[0]).
+Steps 1 and 2 below are optional, but are a good ones for functionality.

-In this instance, we first need to create a table with results (cell count)
+1. [Optional] In this instance, we first need to create add a functionality into onCellFocus() and evalFormual() functions to also be able to add results columns varibles into the formula to calculate new columns.

-1. Process time-based data format (like the one in the column 0) by the evalFormula function in addition to numbers.
-For example, users could input expressions like (Cell Count[0] - Cell Count[1]) / (Time[0] - Time[1]) to calculate the rate of cell count growth.
-2. Modify the formula evaluation process to handle time-based calculations by incorporating timestamps or time-related data from the original data source.
+2. [Optional] Once this is done, a column Cell Count can be calculated by mutiplying Cell Density x Volume.
+3. Following steps 1 and 2 (or if those steps are not implemented, we can simply type the whole big formula into the box: ((Cell Density _ Volume)[1] - (Cell Density _ Volume)[0]) / (Time[1] - Time[0])) We then need to improve the evalFormula function to deal with datetime data type, and not just numbers.
+For instance, the function could check if the formula contains datetime data and convert this data to computable values (numbers, say conver to milliseconds then seconds).
-3. If the time-based calculation is applied, it needs to be obvious that the first row will have a value of 0 (since there is no previous value to calculate the rate of growth from - i.e. relative value).
+4. We need to handle a special case, which would be the first row.
+The very first row will not have any calculated rate of change value since there is no previous value to compare to.
+Hence, we can treat it as an edge case and return zero for that first row.
+5. All else should (in theory and conceptually) remain the same (worst case, some small minor changes might be needed).

 ---